Brill, Buckinghamshire

-Brill is a village and civil parish in west Buckinghamshire, England, close to the border with Oxfordshire.
-It is about 4 mi north-west of Long Crendon and 7 mi south-east of Bicester.
-At the 2011 Census, the population of the civil parish was 1,141.
-Brill has a royal charter to hold a weekly market, but has not done so for years.
+Brill is a small village in rural England, located in the country of Buckinghamshire near the border with Oxfordshire.
+It lies on elevated ground, which makes it stand out compared to near landscape.
+The 2011 UK Census recorded about 1,587 residents.

 Toponymy

 Brill's name is tautological, being a combination of Brythonic and Anglo Saxon words for 'hill' (Brythonic breg and Anglo Saxon hyll).
 The name attracted the attention of J. R. R. Tolkien, who based the Middle-earth village of Bree upon it.